 And for those wondering about my Personal Independence Payments claim, no decision has come through yet.
 But I had 3 text messages to say they had the report from my face-to-face assessment, and then 2 letters in the post to say they have all the information they need to make a decision.
 So I just have to wait and see now.

 Despite all of that, however, I’ve still ended up with a fair number of things to write about for September.
 I did manage to go out over the course of a weekend, when my foot was behaving, plus I’ve got some exciting videos and articles to share that I’ve been involved with, and there are some TV shows and music releases I want to mention.
 And as usual, no products in this post are gifted or sponsored, and all opinions are my own.
 So I apologise that there won’t be much in the way of London-specific stuff this month, but I still hope you enjoy this post and video as always.

 Continue reading “September 2019 Favourites”

-This latest batch of posts from my old Bolt journal marks a significant moment in my life, as I graduated from university and started looking for work.
-Plus there are the usual mentions of DVDs and music that I’ve continued to buy, and one or two other things that caught my attention.
+This latest batch of posts from my journal marks a significant moment in my life, as I’ve now graduated from university and have started looking for work.
+Plus there are the usual mentions of DVDs and music that I’ve continued to buy, and one or two other things that have caught my attention.
 So I hope you enjoy!

-Here’s the next bunch of posts from my old Bolt journal.
-I’ve combined 2 months together here, as my entries for both were fairly short while I was busy with university work.
-So here you’ll find out about my latest exam result, more DVDs and music that I was buying, and which of our sitcoms were voted the best by the British public.
+Here’s the next bunch of posts from my journal.
+I’ve combined 2 months together here, as my entries for both are fairly short while I’ve been busy with university work.
+So here you’ll find out about my latest exam result, more DVDs and music that I’ve been buying, and which of our sitcoms has been voted the best by the British public.
 I hope you enjoy!

 Continue reading “Journal – February-March 2004”